Police shoot man during standoff in Manhattan

 Pate said officers went to a home after a man called to say a relative had fired a gun and was threatening to shoot him.
 Arriving officers determined the man with the gun was experiencing a mental health emergency, and a mental health expert was brought to the scene.

-Pate said that shortly after 1:30 a.m., the man used the gun threaten the family member, and two officers shot at him.
+Pate said that shortly after 1:30 a.m., the man used the gun to threaten the family member, and two officers shot at him.

 Sign up for Daily Newsletters